NexPlayer/Android-SDK/README.md

 ## NexPlayer SDK for Android Release Notes

+### version 6.72.0.866
+- [Fix] Keep playing the same track after period changes for certain DASH streams

+### version 6.72.0.865
+- [Fix] Prevent sample app to crash after a DRM error
+- [Add] Include information for the start stream event if there was a codec failure

+### version 6.72.0.864
+- [Fix] Fix an issue for FireTV Stick Lite (AFTSS)

+### version 6.72.0.863
+- [Fix] Fix senc atom parsing for certain contents
+- [Improve] Improve event streams for dash live playback
+- [Update] Updated settings organization in the sample project
+- [Add] Added new property to receive all SCTE35 events

+### version 6.72.0.862
+- [Add] Added new field to offline store data to get the DRM license expiration date
+- [Improve] Improve setVolume API to be called during the initialization
+- [Fix] Fix offline playback when parallel segment download is enabled
+- [Add] Support WEBVTT color styles

+### version 6.72.0.861
+- [Improve] Remove printStackTrace calls
+- [Add] Program Time for DASH based on the supplemental property urn:scte:dash:utc-time
+- [Fix] Closed caption sometimes fail to be set to on

 ### version 6.72.0.860
 - [Improve] Improve handling of multiple DRM sessions
 - [Fix] Fix a crash on some Huawei devices for Atmos contents